 The rhizome (underground part of the stem) is the part commonly used as a spice.
 It’s often called ginger root or, simply, ginger.

 You can use ginger fresh, dried, powdered, or as an oil or juice.
 It features in many recipes as well as processed foods, home remedies, and cosmetics.

 Here are 11 health benefits of ginger that are supported by scientific research.

-Ginger has a very long history of use in various forms of traditional/alternative medicine.
-It has been used to help digestion, reduce nausea and help fight the flu and common cold, to name a few.
+Ginger has a long history of use in various forms of traditional and alternative medicine.
+It’s been used to aid digestion, reduce nausea, and help fight the flu and common cold, to name a few of its purposes.